MetricStream/SQLBuilder/docs/Rationale.md

 # Preface #

-SQLBuilder is a JDBC-based Java library created by [MetricStream] for using SQL databases from within you Java application.
+SQLBuilder is a JDBC-based Java library created by [MetricStream] for using SQL databases from within your Java application.

 # Introduction #